 An important part of the process to create the new Tasman Environment Plan is identifying the District's special places and giving them extra protections to help preserve the uniqueness of the environment, the area’s history, or provide people with access to the outdoors.

-Draft mapping of Tasman District's Outstanding Natural Landscapes, Outstanding Natural Features, and the Coastal Environment area is now complete and available for you to explore here.
+Draft mapping of Tasman District's Outstanding Natural Landscapes, Outstanding Natural Features, and the Coastal Environment area is available for you to explore here and below.

 Full technical studies